aandre6891/CV/README.md

 3 years Bachelor’s degree programme in Business Economics and Management that gave me both general and specialised knowledge and skills in business, management and legal areas.

+## Job Experience

+### Senior IT Recruiter @Frank Recruitment Group (September 2021 - March 2023)

+Main tasks: - Inserting new POCs of potential clients in the company platform (Salesforce based). - Calling potential collaborators to profile the candidates for new client's projects. - Business development calls with potential clients. - Qualifying the jobs with the technical department of the clients. - Preparing the candidates to the interviews. - Receiving amendments to the contract for the client and talking to the legal department to find solutions. - Keeping the relationship with both clients and collaborators.

+### Sales Account Manager @Domar Spa (February 2017 - December 2020)

+Main tasks: - Serving as intermediary between foreign buyers and the company either by telephone, electronically and face to face, visiting and meeting clients to support and grow sales volume. - Providing leadership and guidance to customer service, planning and logistics teams to ensure that customers receive their appropriate shipments. - Negotiating and monitoring export rates and services to reduce operating costs and increase profitability.
+Responding promptly to customer enquiries and complaints and looking to find winning solutions. - Attending international trade shows. - Generating new leads through organic search on Google, Maps, Linkedin and contacting them with cold calling activities, emails and messages.

+### Digital Marketing Manager @4Credit (October 2011 - May 2016)

+Main tasks: - Managing all the social and media networks of the company: You Tube, Facebook, LinkedIn, Blogs. - Creating new video and photo contents and writing articles for either generating leads and increasing the brand reputation. - Finding cooperation with both national and international lead generation channels and managing advertising campaigns using tools like Google Ads, Facebook Ads etc. - Managin the development team to create new web sites and improve the existing ones.

+### Project Manager @4Credit (April 2007 - October 2011)

+Main tasks: - Developing new projects to increase the company product portfolio in the financial and insurance sector. - Finding new cooperations with the biggest credit and insurance institutions in Italy- Organizing the front and back office activities of the branches. - Monitoring and instructing the branch managers and the back office operators as well as verifying the regulatory compliance of the offices of the group. - Organizing the outbound activities of the internal call center. - Recruiting, training and managing call center operators and selecting web developers with whom to interface for the development activities of the company websites.